 5 super easy Halloween treats — mummy cookies, graveyard pudding cups, Frankenstein krispies, pumpkin krispies, and double-sided Halloween sandwich cookies

 Right above this text is a quick video tutorial (2 mins, 23 seconds) overviewing these 5 easy Halloween treats!
-Below is an individual and printable recipe for each of these easy Halloween treats.
+Below is an individual and recipe for each of these easy Halloween treats.
 Enjoy and Happy Halloween!

 Simple to make mummy cookies made out of Milanos!

 - 1 package (7.5 ounces) Double Chocolate Milano cookies

 - 32 black pearl sprinkles